guypld/STRIPS-Alg-AI-OrderFurnitures-CS-WPF-/README.md

 # STRIPS-Alg-AI-OrderFurnitures-CS-WPF-
-Implementation of STRIP algorithm in C# (WPF) to order furnitures in s room
+Implementation of STRIP algorithm in C# (WPF) to order furnitures in a room